 And seconds later, we were cruising down the road in Mexico.
 Driving through Tijuana, we passed office buildings and high-rise apartments.
 The coastal road (Mexico Route 1/1D) was broad and fast, even stopping occasionally to pay tolls.
 Any preconceived notion of Mexico as an undeveloped country were quickly put aside as we drove down the Pacific coastal highway past scores of new oceanfront condominium towers.
 This was not the Mexico I remembered.

-Nearing Ensenada, the Ruta del Vino Valle de Guadalupe turns inland and quickly climbs elevation (following Mexico Highway 3).
+Nearing Ensenada, the Ruta del Vino turns inland and quickly climbs elevation (following Mexico Highway 3).
 Everywhere the eye can see are the rolling hills of the Mexican wine country planted with vines.
 We’ve visited a lot of wine regions around the world: from the Moselle in Luxembourg to Stellenbosch in South Africa.
-The Baja wine country in the Valle de Guadalupe just may be one of the most beautiful in the world.
+The Baja wine country just may be one of the most beautiful in the world.

 And visit we did.

 We spent two days crisscrossing the valley and darting between the various Baja wineries.
 Visiting winery after winery, we were able to begin to come to some conclusions.
-The Valle de Guadalupe weather brings very hot, dry summers (mid-80s) and moderate, humid winters.
+The local weather brings very hot, dry summers (mid-80s) and moderate, humid winters.
 Morning fogs are common and sea breezes bring a salinity to the soil.
 In short, this is perfect grape growing weather.

 And it was completely unexpected.